 This property was directly opposite

-Professor Moore's objections to the location.
-Later, ten more acres were
+Moore's objections to the location.
+Later, in August 1931, ten more acres

-composed of members of the West Liberty Civic club and West Liberty Council
+a committee composed of members of the West Liberty Civic Club and West Liberty

 Professor Moore was the head spokesman